optimist2point0/data_scientist_functions/README.md

 #### cramers_v_matrix
 - Creates a matrix of Cramér's V correlations for all pairs of categorical columns in a DataFrame.

+#### categorical_vs_continuous_correlation
+- Calculates the correlation (the square root of the R² score) between a categorical variable and a continuous variable using an OLS (Ordinary Least Squares) model

-#### info_miss_nunique
+#### correlation_df
-- Analyzes missing values, data types, and the number of unique values in a DataFrame.
+- Calculate the Cramér's V correlation for all pairs of categorical columns, Pearson or Spearman correlation for all pairs of numeric columns and Sqrt of R^2 score for all pairs of numeric and categorical columns in a DataFrame

 #### tests_for_normality
 - Performs normality tests and optionally plots the distribution of the data.